nikhjain14/TF-AnsibleTower_Installation_EC2/README.md

 &nbsp;&nbsp;

-Copy publish and private ssh key file(id_rsa.pub & id_rsa).
+Copy public and private ssh key file(id_rsa.pub & id_rsa).
-* [x] Publish ssh key will be use to create ssh-key pair and attach with EC2 instance.
+* [x] Public ssh key will be use to create ssh-key pair and attach with EC2 instance.
 * [x] Private ssh key will be use to take ssh on EC2 instance and perform further Ansible Tower installation.

 &nbsp;